happyspace/RepData_PeerAssessment1/PA1_template.md

 ### Impute missing values

-Imputation strategy: Randomly select values for a time interval and replace missing values. [see @gelmanMissing, pp. 534].
+Imputation strategy: Randomly select from existing values of the same time interval to replace missing values. [see @gelmanMissing, pp. 534].

 ```r